OberMarco/OpenSourceSoftwareUML/README.md

 This is because the interface label can be moved in comparison to tikz-uml and plantuml and there are no other noticeable drawbacks.

 *Platform independence:*
-PlantUML is platform-independent and also has a [web interface]( http://www.plantuml.com/).
+Draw.io is platform-independent and also has a [web interface]( https://app.diagrams.net/).

 *Scalability of the diagram size:*
 Draw.io has an infinite canvas, therefore the size of the diagram is scalable.